DuxVictorum/learnshell/learnawk/notes-01.md

 - **TEXTDOMAIN** - The text domain of the awk program itself (useful for finding localized translations for the program)

+## Arrays
+Arrays in awk are not like what you may be used to from other languages.
+Awk has something called "associative arrays."
+Instead of identifying an entry in an array by means of an index number, you can identify it by *any string you want to associate with it*.
+That's right -- instead of index numbers, awk uses strings.
+This is really useful and can simplify array operations tremendously.

 ## Numeric Expressions
 The usual arithmetic expressions apply: +, -, *, /, %.
 Also, the increments ++ and -- work as usual (both var++ and ++var) as well as the assignment operators `x+=` or `x-=`, etc.